JARED & THE CREATION OF EV/CO

 I continued practicing through my university degree at OCAD University and eventually landed a great job at a large consulting firm.
 It paid very well, promised opportunities for professional growth, and financial security.
 It was everything that I had been told I should strive for after university and more.
 I did an internship, which led to full-time work, and eventually, my first official promotion, which I when I began feeling utterly empty and lost.

-It became a constant struggle to maintain my movement and mindfulness practices outside of 9-5 hours and still have the focus and energy to deliver great work.
-I lost focus on my well-being and began to notice the onset signs of burnout.
+It became a constant struggle to maintain all my practices outside of 9-5 hours; journaling, breathwork, meditation, weight lifting, yoga...
+I was trying to do too many things and began to notice the onset signs of burnout.
 Worst of all, I couldn’t find a compelling reason to go to work in the morning.
 I felt like I had no real purpose, that I was only helping the rich get richer, and that I was chasing someone else’s dreams instead of my own.
-All of this made me very confused about my direction in life, eventually driving me to leave my job and plan a trip to the otherwise of the world.
+All of this made me very confused about my direction in life, eventually driving me to leave my job and plan a trip to the other side of the world.

 There were countless reasons not to leave my job and many fears that nearly stopped me from traveling; The thought of being alone, possibly getting into dangerous situations, losing all my savings and going broke, throwing away years of professional progress, and so much more.
 I choose to be someone who acts out of love and optimism, not fear.
 I didn’t know exactly what I wanted to do with my new life yet, but I knew it had something to do with movement & mindfulness.
 A month after quitting I got on a plane to Koh Samui, Thailand.